wahyudwiprstka/wahyudwiprstka/README.md

-### I am I Kadek Wahyu Dwi Prastika
+### I Kadek Wahyu Dwi Prastika
 #### College Student & Developer
-I am I Kadek Wahyu Dwi Prastika from Indonesia.
+I'm I Kadek Wahyu Dwi Prastika from Indonesia.
 I'm a college student at Institut Teknologi dan Bisnis Stikom Bali.
 I like to code.
 I have knowledge about some programming languages.
-I'm still learning about this field.
+Do not overestimate me because I'm still learning about this field.

 Skills: HTML / CSS / Javascript / PHP / C++ / Java / Python